 Not all patients require in-vitro fertilization (IVF) when having trouble getting pregnant.
-There are more basic options based on your situation that may help you conceive.
+There are less invasive options based on your situation that may help you conceive.
 Your fertility specialists will discuss these options if they are right for you.

 Nature Cycle Monitoring

 Some women do not become pregnant because of difficulties related to ovulation timing.
 Cycle monitoring is the simplest treatment option.
 Duke Fertility Center monitors your ovulation, for timed intercourse.

 Ovulation induction is a therapy designed for women with ovulation disorders resulting in irregular menstrual cycles.
 The goal of ovulation induction via oral or injectable fertility medication is to induce the release of a limited number of oocytes from the ovaries, similar to what happens in a normal ovulatory cycle.
 The risks associated with ovulation induction are occasional side effects from the medications and an increased risk of multiple gestation.

 Intrauterine Insemination (IUI), also known as artificial insemination is a very common form of infertility treatment.
 IUI relies on the natural ability of sperm to fertilize an egg in the fallopian tubes.